-Also, available for your use, if you plan on attending, is a Pocket Guide with map marking each activity and location.
+Also, available for your use is a Pocket Guide with map marking each activity and location.

 Rally for Medical Research Hill Day Training Session and Reception

 The Rally for Medical Research is both a call to action for Congress to make medical research a national priority, and a means by which to raise awareness with the general public about the importance of continued investment in medical research through the National Institutes of Health.
-The training session will be held at 3:00 p.m. in the Grand Hyatt Hotel, while the reception will be held in the Dirksen Senate Office Building, Room G50, at 5:30 p.m..
-For more information, contact Mary Lee Watts (firstname.lastname@example.org) or Jon Retzlaff (email@example.com).
+The training session will be held at 3:00 p.m. in the Watergate Hotel.
+The reception will also be held in the Watergate Hotel starting at 5:30 p.m..
+For more information, contact Mary Lee Watts (email@example.com) or Jon Retzlaff (firstname.lastname@example.org).
 Register to attend here!